ralawar/AMazingRace/README.md

 Changes:
 ===========

+11/31/2014: Maze algorithm fully functional!
+Maze.java now will generate the maze and draw it to the screen after starting the game!
+			Adjust the structure of the maze package classes and moved some classes to a new misc package.
+			Created Player and Timer classes.

 11/30/2014: Implemented new Maze* classes to start testing the maze generation algorithm.
 Will get the algorithm working first then implement it in the drawing methods.
 			Also, corrected package names.
 			Polished the README file formatting.